Conquer the Fear of Losing Money

 1. Change Your Mindset

-American entrepreneur and author, Robert Kiyosaki says: “Before you can transform your wallet from poor to rich, you’ve got to transform your spirit from poor to rich.”
-In these few, wisdom packed words, the author of bestseller ‘Rich Dad, Poor Dad’ aptly describes the importance of changing our mindset.
+American entrepreneur and author Robert Kiyosaki says: “Before you can transform your wallet from poor to rich, you’ve got to transform your spirit from poor to rich.”
+In these few wisdom-packed words, the author of the bestseller ‘Rich Dad, Poor Dad aptly describes the importance of changing our mindset.

 Our mindset is defined by several factors.
-Main among these are our beliefs and lifestyle.
-To change these can prove a bit difficult but it’s definitely not impossible.
-If we strongly believe we’re condemned to live poor and adjust to our lifestyle without making any efforts to upgrade, surely, you’ll never conquer the fear of losing money.
+The main among these are our beliefs and lifestyle.
+Changing these can prove a bit difficult, but it’s definitely not impossible.
+If we strongly believe we’re condemned to live poor and adjust to our lifestyle without making any efforts to upgrade, surely, we’ll never conquer the fear of losing money.

 But when you think to the contrary, you’ll find it’s easy to overcome these fears, take some risks and change your lifestyle for the better.
 In fact, Robert Kiyosaki himself as well as countless other millionaires around the world rose from dithering poverty because they were able to change their mindset and shed fears of losing money.

 Considering Time Value of Money or TVM is another way to conquer the fear of losing money.
-Most people remain blissfully unaware about this vital fact: Ignoring TVM causes you to lose money– whether or not you like it.
-And over a span of several years or lifetime, such losses can be considerable and serious.
+Most people remain blissfully unaware of this vital fact: Ignoring TVM causes you to lose money– whether or not you like it.
+Over a span of several years or a lifetime, such losses can be considerable and serious.

 Therefore, I’ll explain TVM in simple words.
 Consider you’ve $200 right now.
 You stash away $100 in a jar and invest the other on a savings plan that pays 4.5 percent interest per year.
 After a year, you’ll find that things you could buy for $100 today now cost $104.50, for example.

-Means, the $100 you’ve kept in a jar is worth only $95.50 after a year.
-Whereas, the one you invested fetched you $104.50.
-This means, you’ve managed to match the TVM.
+This means the $100 you’ve kept in a jar is worth only $95.50 after a year.
+Meanwhile, the one you invested in fetched you $104.50.
+This means you’ve managed to match the TVM.
 You’ve neither earned more money because of inflation.
-But nor have you fear of getting lost any because you earned interest.
+But you have not feared getting lost because you earned interest.

 3. Money Begets Money

-A little Googling and I found a few online courses to learn basics of blogging and digital marketing.
-But as I was actively considering taking the course, several doubts and fears over losing money would come to my mind.
+I did a little Googling, and I found a few online courses to learn the basics of blogging and digital marketing.
+However, as I was actively considering taking the course, several doubts and fears over losing money would come to my mind.

-Months of writing and doing digital marketing processes, I was about to give up and write off the money and effort I’d spent.
-However, these investments finally started paying some dividends, when I got my first cheque of $65 from Google AdSense.
-Gradually, my blog grew popular and my income began rising in leaps and bounds.
+After months of writing and doing digital marketing processes, I was about to give up and write off the money and effort I’d spent.
+However, these investments finally started paying some dividends when I got my first cheque of $65 from Google AdSense.
+Gradually, my blog grew popular, and my income began rising in leaps and bounds.

 The same adage also holds true for investments.
-We fear losing investing on stocks, Exchange Traded Funds, Mutual Funds, commodities, currencies and cryptocurrencies.
+We fear losing investment in stocks, exchange-traded funds, mutual funds, commodities, currencies, and cryptocurrencies.

 That’s mainly due to the extreme volatility of these money markets.
 But stock markets have a proven track record of bouncing back after every slump and paying rich rewards to investors that’re patient.